jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

           - respond
           - recover
 - 1.3.5 Due care/due diligence
-  - **Due diligence**: establishing a plan, policy, and process to protect the interests of the organization; due diligence is about understanding your security governance principles (policies and procedures) and the risks to your organization
+  - **Due diligence**: establishing a plan, policy, and process to protect the interests of the organization; due diligence is about understanding your security governance principles (policies and procedures) and the risks to your organization; actions taken by a vendor to demonstrate or provide due care
     - Due diligence often involves:
       - gathering information through discovery, risk assessments and review of existing documentation
       - developing a formalized security structure containing a security policy, standards, baselines guidlines, and procedures